 Seasonal allergies start to impact people as winter winds down and spring comes into bloom.
 If you suffer from allergies, it's important to be able to recognize if it is your allergies that have struck and not the new coronavirus or the flu.

 “Symptoms of allergies and viral infections can often be difficult to differentiate,” said Syed Mustafa, MD, Allergy Specialist at Rochester Regional Health.

 “Some key differences are that viral infections should last days, not weeks or months, like allergies.
 Symptoms accompanied with a fever would suggest a viral infection, whereas symptoms like sneezing and itchy nose or eyes would suggest allergies.”

-While people remain at risk of both COVID-19 and the flu, it is important to take precautions to prevent both.
+As people of all ages remain at risk of COVID-19, flu, RSV, and other common infections, it is important to take the following precautions:

 Coronavirus cases in Western New York and the Finger Lakes are on the rise and travel restrictions are in place for travelers entering New York State.
 Get the latest reopening updates and learn how the public, businesses, & schools are impacted.Read News Article